center-key/w3c-html-validator/README.md

    Allow the ugly slashes of self-closing tags despite XHTML being a hideous scourge on the web.

    - `html-validator docs/*.html '--ignore=/^Duplicate ID/'`<br>
-   Use a RegEx (regular expression) to skip all messages that start with "Duplicate ID".
+   Use a RegEx (regular expression) to skip all validation messages that start with "Duplicate ID".

    - `html-validator --quiet`<br>
-   Suppress "pass" messages.
+   Suppress "pass" status messages.

    - `html-validator docs --delay=200`<br>
    Validate all HTML files in the "docs" folder at a rate of 1 file per 200 ms (default is 500 ms).

    - `html-validator docs --trim=30 --continue`<br>
-   Truncate messages to 30 characters and do not abort CI if validation fails.
+   Truncate validation messages to 30 characters and do not abort CI if validation fails.

 ## D) Application Code and Testing Frameworks
 In addition to the CLI interface, the **w3c-html-validator** package can also be imported and called directly in ESM and TypeScript projects.